|

 CONSTRUCTION

 Restrictions on construction materials, particularly cement, and spare parts for machinery, have had a big impact on projects ranging from water treatment to grave digging.
 Reconstruction of buildings and infrastructure destroyed in the 2009 Israeli operations in Gaza has been virtually impossible.
-The UN says 52,400 houses, 800 industrial properties, 204 schools, 39 mosques and two churches were damaged or destroyed in the fighting.
-Some of these just had windows blown out - but in June 2009, Unrwa said not one pane of glass had entered Gaza from Israel since the fighting ended.
+The UN says restrictions on cement have made the reconstruction of 12,000 Palestinian homes damaged or destroyed in Israeli military operations "impossible".
+It says it has not been able to build schools to house 15,000 new pupils, necessary because of population growth since the blockade began.
+A few hundred tonnes of cement entered Gaza in the first half of 2010, but aid organisations say this is a fraction of the need - Gisha says 70,000 tonnes arrived monthly before the blockade.
 Even before operation Cast Lead, all factories making construction materials had shut down (13 making tiles, 30 concrete, 145 marble and 250 making bricks), and the building of roads, water and sanitation infrastructure, medical facilities, schools and housing was on hold.
 During the truce, some trucks of cement and gravel began to enter Gaza, but the volume was well below the need, and the flow stopped as the truce fell apart.

 MEDICAL CARE

-The World Health Organization says the blockade has lead a general "worsening of the health conditions of the population" and "accelerated the degeneration" of the health system.
-Israel allows medicines into Gaza.
-The WHO says that shortages of drugs are a problem, with 100 of 459 essential drugs out of stock at the start of the January conflict.
-But it blames problems in the supply chain, including the rift between Fatah and Hamas, rather than the blockade.
-However it says the blockade is a major factor in the "dire state" of much of Gaza's medical equipment, with extensive delays in approval of machines and spare parts, and engineers denied access to fit them.
+The World Health Organization says the blockade has led to a general "worsening of the health conditions of the population" and "accelerated the degeneration" of the health system.
+Israel generally allows medicines into Gaza.
+The WHO says that shortages of drugs are a problem, with 15-30% of essential drugs out of stock over 2009.
+But it blames problems in the supply chain, including the rift between Fatah and Hamas.
+However it says the blockade is a major factor in the "dire state" of much of Gaza's medical equipment, with delays in approval of machines and spare parts, and engineers denied access to fit them.
 The medical system has also struggled with lack of spare parts and, at times, fuel for back-up generators, and lack of building work because of the shortage of materials.
 Before Operation Cast Lead, Gaza had only 133 hospital beds per 100,000 population, compared to 583 in Israel, and it lost some of that capacity in the fighting.
 Six hospitals suffered damage, including one that had a new building completely destroyed, another lost two whole floors.
-The only repairs done so far, according to the WHO, are the covering of blown-out windows with plastic sheeting, because of the lack of building materials.
 Gaza is simply not equipped to treat many severe cases.
-During the conflict, more than 1,000 injured people were transferred to Egypt, and at least 68 patients were transferred to Israel, the West Bank and Jordan.
-Rafah crossing into Egypt has been closed since June 2007, although special medical cases are sporadically allowed to pass through it.
-Human rights organisations say dozens of people have died in the past 18 months while waiting for - or after being denied - security clearance to enter Israel for medical treatment.
-The proportion of referred patients who were denied entry increased from 10% in 2006 to 44 % in the first 6 months of 2008.
+According to Israeli figures, 10,544 patients and their companions left the Gaza Strip for medical treatment in Israel in 2009.
+But the WHO says that in December 2009, permission for 21% of patients was denied or delayed, and 27 patients in total died during the year while waiting for referrals to Israel.
+The Rafah crossing into Egypt has been closed since June 2007, although special medical cases are sporadically allowed to pass through it.
 Israel says extensive security screening is necessary, as it says three people with permits to leave for medical reasons have been found to be planning attacks in Israel.
 It also says it has offered to facilitate passage through Israel to Jordan for Palestinians it refuses permits to on security grounds.

 |